 In my Intercultural presentation to the Vancouver Board of Trade, at about the 21st minute, I delve into the topic of crown land versus Indigenous title lands, or alternatively, unceded traditional territory.

 Crown land is a term that everyone is familiar with but how many of us really know what it actually means?
-In large sections of BC, crown land is unceded land meaning that Indigenous title neither been surrendered nor acquired by the Crown.
+In large sections of BC, crown land is unceded land meaning that Indigenous title has neither been surrendered nor acquired by the Crown.
 The Crown doesn’t own the land outright as the term suggests.
 In fact, in Delgamuukw and Gisday'way, the Supreme Court of Canada actually stated that Indigenous title represents an encumbrance on the Crown’s ultimate title.

-More recently, in the Tsilhqot’in case the Supreme Court of Canada actually determined that the Tsilhqot’in have Indigenous title to large tracts of land.
+More recently, in the Tsilhqot’in case, the Supreme Court of Canada actually determined that the Tsilhqot’in have Indigenous title to large tracts of land.

-BC is unique in Canada in that most of the province (an area that’s about *95 per cent of the land base, or nearly 900,000 square kilometres) is unceded, non-surrendered First Nation territories.
+BC is unique in Canada in that most of the province (an area that’s about *95 percent of the land base, or nearly 900,000 square kilometres) is unceded, non-surrendered First Nation territories.

-In June of 2014, the City of Vancouver took the bold move of officially acknowledging that the city sits on unceded Indigenous territories.
+In June 2014, the City of Vancouver took the bold move of officially acknowledging that the city sits on unceded Indigenous territories.
 The acknowledgement came at the close of Vancouver’s “Year of Reconciliation”, declared by Mayor Gregor Robertson in the summer of 2013, as part of the city’s effort to build new relationships between Aboriginal peoples and Vancouverites.

 THEREFORE BE IT RESOLVED THAT the City of Vancouver formally acknowledge that the city of Vancouver is on the unceded traditional territory of the Musqueam, Squamish and Tsleil-Waututh First Nations;